 - Get steamy!
 Steam eases congested and swollen nasal passages.
 Breathe in steam from a bowl of warm water, or run your shower and sit in the bathroom with the door closed.

 - Flush out your sinuses with a nasal saline solution.
 While they don't contain medicine (saline is salt water), they can help keep your nasal passages moist and clear out mucus (and other debris).

 Hopefully, the preceding do-it-yourself tips will help you feel much better on your own.
 Otherwise, you should definitely consult a GP if:

 - your sinus symptoms haven’t improved after 7 days

 - you’re suffering from debilitating pain or severe discomfort

 You can see a doctor from the comfort of your own home, or wherever you may find yourself, using RingMD’s new instant call feature or by scheduling an appointment with a doctor through our global online directory of world-class doctors.

 Connect with a doctor on RingMD.
 Why leave home to see a doctor if you don't have to?
-Avoid sick people in busy waiting rooms and skip the traffic jam.
 See a doctor online now.
-When appropriate, the doctor is able to provide you with a signed Medical Certificate (MC) if you need one for work or school reasons.
+When appropriate, the doctor is able to provide you with a signed Medical Certificate (MC) if they believe you need one for work or school reasons.